psf/requests/README.rst

-Fork of github.com/foxx/requests == python-requests *working with socks proxy* (i.e tor).
+Requesocks is the fork of github.com/foxx/requests == python-requests *working with socks proxy* (i.e tor).
-Just renamed the package to allow simultaneously use of original reuests and socks-capable requests.
+Just renamed the package to allow simultaneously use of original requests and socks-capable-requests.

 Requests: HTTP for Humans
 =========================